Share Four Finger, Single Note, Single String Gymnastic Variations

 However, even if done as part of another activity, you should focus on the drills.

-• Keep your finger tips pointing to the strings.
-That's their job, to play notes.
+- Keep your finger tips pointing to the strings when not being used.
+That IS their job, to play notes.
 Not point to the ceiling, floor, or walls.
+We want

-• Do ALL drills Ascending and Descending, the same drill.
+- Do ALL drills Ascending (Nose to Toes) and Descending (Toes to Nose), the same drill.
 1234 ascending and 4321 descending are different drills.
 There are 4 single fingers, 12 two finger combinations, 24 three finger combinations, and 24 four finger combinations.

 Download the PDF file for the latest, complete, and most up-to-date version.
 As well as additional information not presented on-line.